-The Research Excellence Framework (REF) assesses the quality and wider impact of research in the UK’s higher education institutions, as well as the vitality of the research environment in which it is conducted.
-The assessment is then used to help guide the allocation of funding by the UK’s research funding bodies.
+The Research Excellence Framework (REF) assesses the quality and wider impact of research in the UK’s higher education institutions (HEIs), as well as the research environment in which it is conducted.
+The assessment then guides how funding by the UK’s research funding bodies is allocated.

 The REF is associated with driving research quality and raising the profile of research activities within institutions.
 Despite its importance in shaping research cultures, there is little systematic and nuanced evidence about how academics across the sector view the REF, and which aspects are viewed favourably or unfavourably.

 The REF 2021 took place from 2014 to 31 March 2021.
 RAND Europe, in collaboration with the University of Sheffield and Cardiff University, led a real-time evaluation of the process while researchers submitted their work, collecting data between October 2020 and January 2021.

 The aim was to understand researcher perceptions around the REF, how they viewed the experience and to see how it affects academic environments.
 The project team also explored how REF policies and changes are embedded in the way submissions are prepared and delivered.
 To provide an analysis on how views have changed over time, the study built on the experience of a 2019 pilot exercise.

 RAND Europe analysts conducted two online surveys of 3,080 researchers — a national survey of researchers across the UK and a longitudinal survey of researchers at four UK HEIs involved in the pilot study.
 Online focus groups were held with research managers and researchers, and one-to-one interviews conducted with institutional leaders.
 Ultimately, individuals from a cross-section of senior and early-career researchers across a wide range of disciplines at 112 HEIs across the UK were engaged with the study.